How Difficult is Starting a Business?

 - Get online—once your business is official, don’t waste any time making yourself a sleek, shiny website that will draw in the customers.
 A healthy business must have an up-to-date online presence.
 If you aren’t an expert programmer or if you aren’t too savvy with Word Press, then make the investment and hire a tech company to do it for you.
 It is a worthwhile use of your money.
 While you are at it, make a company Facebook page, a Twitter profile and, if your social media game is particularly strong, play around with Snapchat and Instagram.
 If you are really short on funds, your company’s Facebook page can serve as a surrogate website for a few months.
 If you are flush on cash, consider getting in touch with Snapchat in order to advertise or create a filter for your grand opening.

-- Find funding— do you have the cash that you need to get your business started?
+- Find funding— do you have the funds that you need for starting up?
 Renting an office, purchasing an initial inventory and payroll all cost a pretty penny.
 If you need help with the costs of starting a business, you will have to either take out a loan or search for alternative financing options.
 Do keep in mind that bank loans and SBA loans can be difficult secure, so don’t assume that you will get one.
-Have a backup financing plan, such as factoring receivables.
+Have a backup financing plan, such as small business factoring.

 - Spread the word— you’ve got a website, a great idea and the cash to fund both of those.
 Tell the world!
 Come up with a startup advertising campaign and let your community know who you are.
 Go heavy on the social media, think about advertising in the local paper, and make sure that your website is active.
 The more people hear about your company, the better.